 1) First, a brief to the design team, who may or may not want to involve the Developer at this point.
 Usually it’s not needed for simple Standard Banners, but it’s a good idea for Rich banners.
 At the very least, the Designer should know what the tech spec limitations are.

 2) Creative concepts should be quickly shown to the Developer before shown to client just to make sure there are no reg flags from a production standpoint.
-The most common issue is that the Developer might see is that the concept will not fit within a 100k ZIP file.
+The most common issue is that the Developer might see is that the concept will not fit within a 150k ZIP file.
 The last thing the design team wants is to have to go back to the client to say “Sorry, we can’t do what we promised.”

-4) If the campaign includes multiple banner sizes, the Developer will usually start with developing the Big Box as it is the most common size and gives a good idea as to what file size will be like across other sizes.
+4) If the campaign includes multiple banner sizes, the Developer will usually start with developing the Big Box as it is the most common size and gives a good idea as to what file size will be like across other sizes

 5) Once the Big Box is approved internally, other sizes are developed.
 In an ideal world, the client would have also approved the Big Box animation before other sizes are developed to confirm they are happy with the overall flow, style and timing, but that is not always an available option.
 But it’s awesome when the PM pushes for this.